 If you find that one of his adult teeth is breaking through really close to a baby tooth, a baby tooth that feels like it's not going anywhere anytime soon, I would take your puppy to see his vet.

-Puppies play and explore their world using their mouths and whilst these little mouths are capable of doing some damage, their adult mouths will be capable of doing much more.
+Puppies play and explore their world using their mouths, and whilst these little mouths can do some damage, their adult mouths will be capable of doing much more.

-Unfortunately, puppies often go to their new home when they're eight weeks old (sometimes earlier!) often before their mother has done her job.
-It will then become your job to teach your puppy not to bite.
+Puppies usually go to their new home when they're eight weeks old (sometimes earlier!) and often before their mother has completed teaching her puppies bite inhibition.